ceasernzuki/atmMachine/README.md

-# atmMachine
+# atm machine

-This is a simple solution to Bank ATM machines, in that it assists customers in depositing money, withdrawing money and showing account balances.
+Enhanced a simple solution to Bank ATM machines that assists customers in depositing money, withdrawing money and showing current account balances.